A complete set of metal measuring cups and spoons that comes at an appealing price and earns our baking expert's approval.

 Includes 1-cup, 2-cup, and 4 cup sizes.
 Oven-safe tempered glass is non-porous and non-reactive to handle the most aggressive or acidic ingredients.
 Metric and imperial measurements.

 A bit heavy.
 Takes up space.
 Does not come with lids.

 A good metal set of cups and spoons with pour spouts built into the cups.

-Features cups and spoons with sleek design; comes with a convenient conversion chart.
+Features cups and spoons with thick handles.
+Comes with a convenient conversion chart.
 Sports an attractive brushed finish and solid construction.
+Cups feature pour spouts.

 Other than the higher price, there are few concerns with this set.

 A great measuring set of cups and spoons with welcome ease-of-use refinements.

 Includes measuring spoons.
 Made of stainless steel.
 Seamless single-piece construction.
 Stamped measures will not rub off or fade.
 Cups feature graduated markings.
 Spoons are conveniently shaped to get into small spice jars.

 A few reports of issues with finish and metal quality.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.